What Not to Include in a Resume

 Your professors may have lauded you for being dedicated, intelligent, and hardworking, but such terms won’t have any effect on the person reading your resume.
 They want to know how your supposed attributes can benefit them.

 This isn’t to say that you shouldn’t include any attributes in your resume at all.
 All you need to do is back them up with proof.
 You need to show how you practically applied them during your academic years or previous employment.

 Instead of stating that you are a “team player”, you can write, “Worked with a team of 10 and increased the sales up to 50% within 7 months of employment.”

-A resume displays your professional development.
-If you have just graduated, consider how the skills and experience you have gained as a student and employee can help you in a prospective workplace, and put them on your resume instead of including irrelevant facts.
+A resume displays your professional development and the skills you've developed.
+If you have just graduated, consider how the experience you have gained as a student and employee can help you in a prospective workplace, and put them on your resume instead of including irrelevant facts.